simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-challenges-in-the-healthcare-industry/index.en.md

 ### 3. Use Encryption

 Encryption is a critical component of a comprehensive cybersecurity strategy for healthcare organizations.
 Encryption can be used to protect sensitive patient data both in transit and at rest.
-Encryption scrambles data so that it cannot be read by unauthorized users, reducing the risk of data breaches and unauthorized access to sensitive data.
+Encryption scrambles data so that it can't be read by unauthorized users, reducing the risk of data breaches and unauthorized access to sensitive data.

 Healthcare organizations can use encryption to protect data stored on devices such as laptops, smartphones, and servers.
 For example, a healthcare organization might use full-disk encryption to protect data stored on laptops and other mobile devices.
 Healthcare organizations can also use encryption to protect data transmitted over networks, such as electronic health records (EHRs) transmitted between healthcare providers.